Стратегии на образователната и научната политика

 In this section we review the evolutionary development of the concept of the information economy.

-The economic system reects the transformation of resources into products and the relationship between producers and consumers of economic goods.
+The economic system reflects the transformation of resources into products and the relationship between producers and consumers of economic goods.
 Hence, a distinction is made between technical-economic relations describing the production of goods from existing resources and socio-economic relations associated with appropriating production effects.
 The development of the information economy is determined by the degree of organization of information exchange in society, which goes through four phases of different durations: oral, written, book, and computer (Vasilev 2015), and provokes changes in society and the economy.
 We can assume that the various stages of society's development form the main conditions for the emergence of the concept of the information economy.

 The initial stage of development of the information economy